JackBilbo/lxn-discus/README.md

 To make all this soaring task magic work, the flightplan needs to provide more information than usually present in MSFS generated flightplans.
 Easiest way to achieve that is to use B21's task planner to plan your flights: https://xp-soaring.github.io/tasks/b21_task_planner/index.html

-If you used an earlier version of this mod you might miss the buttons to set the MacCready value.
-This setting is now using the hardware button to the top right of the screen, that's also setting the MacCready pointer in the V80 Vario.

 Why use that MacCready setting?
 There's a lot more theory around that than can be covered here, but on thing important: calculation of estimated arrival height and time enroute is based on the suggested speed to fly (indicated as STF under the speed tape instrument), which is in turn influenced by MacCready setting and carried ballast.
 In short: the more ballast and the higher MacCready, the higher the calculated speed to fly.
 The more your actual speed deviates from the calculated speed to fly, the less accurate your arrival height estimations will be.
 You can also turn that around: on final glide you can turn the MacCready value up and see the estimated arrival height go down (due to more sink at higher speeds) until you get a safe altitude estimation.
 Now your computer tells you the maximum speed to fly, that still gets you to finish safely.